Demystifying Generative Aesthetics

 -Muriel Cooper, “Information Landscapes” (1994)

 What makes generative art special?
-What makes it interesting art?
+What makes it compelling art?
 How can we think about and communicate these thoughts to others more clearly?
 In “Demystifying Generative Art,” I proposed a Framework (image below) for appreciating generative art, which examines artistic intent and suggests approaching work from multiple perspectives: Process, Results, Concept, Autonomy and Context.
 But taken individually, these perspectives also function as lenses, giving you the ability to examine a work from a single, more attuned point of view.
 This article investigates one such lens—Results and their aesthetics—to better understand how appreciating the visual outputs of a generative system can provide a deeper connection to the work as a whole.

 Whether you are a Systemist or a Resultist—that is, whether you prioritize a generative project's process or outputs—it is critical to understand aesthetics, the way art looks, sounds or feels and the emotional response it elicits.
 Aesthetics, from the Greek meaning “perception,” is our sensory perception of a work, where nearly all experience with an art object begins.
 In generative art that art "object" is typically treated as the results.
 Erick Calderon (Snowfro) spoke to me about their significance: "Ultimately, what the community has responded to and been in the deepest dialogue with—other than the deepest thinkers or the artists themselves—is the result.”
 1